Hindia/APPDEV/README.md

 The USB soundcard has to be set as the default device.
 To do so you need to modify two files with the following contents. #check the powerpoint. list the filename and content by your own hindia

-If you are using Raspbian Jessie, you have to roll back alsa-utils to an early version by #powerpoin on how. your task hindia
+If you are using Raspbian Jessie, you have to roll back alsa-utils to an early version by #powerpoint on how. your task hindia